SchildCode/EpXL/README.md

 # EpXL
-Microsoft Excel user-interface to Energy Plus.
+A macro-enabled Microsoft Excel spreadsheet user-interface to Energy Plus.